U.S. travelers asked for patience amid chaos, long lines at airports

-NEW YORK (Reuters) - U.S. officials appealed for patience on Sunday as travelers returning to the United States over the weekend were met by long lines and massive delays at major airports so they could be screened for the coronavirus.
+NEW YORK (Reuters) - President Donald Trump and other U.S. officials appealed for patience on Sunday as travelers returning to the United States over the weekend were met by long lines and massive delays at major airports so they could be screened for the coronavirus.

+“Pardon the interruptions and delays,” Trump said in a Twitter post on Sunday afternoon.
+“We are moving as quickly as possible, but it is very important that we be vigilant and careful.”

+Authorities are conducting “very precise” medical screenings at airports, Trump tweeted, adding safety comes first.

 “I understand this is very stressful,” Chad Wolf, acting secretary of the Department of Homeland Security, said on Twitter.
 “We will be increasing capacity, but the health and safety of the American public is first & foremost.”

-The medical screenings, which are in addition to the usual immigration and customs checks through which travelers must pass, take about one minute each, Wolf said.
+The medical screenings come in addition to the usual immigration and customs checks for travelers entering from abroad.
+They take about one minute each, Wolf said.

+Conditions were improving at several airports by Sunday morning, Acting Commissioner of U.S. Customs and Border Protection Mark Morgan said in a statement.

+“Our goal is and remains to process passengers as safely and efficiently as possible,” Morgan said.

-Twitter user Sophie Bair posted a video of huge lines at Chicago’s O’Hare International Airport on Saturday night, saying she had waited for four hours.
+Twitter user Sophie Bair posted a video of huge lines at Chicago’s O’Hare International Airport the same evening, saying she had waited for four hours.

 “Pics can’t even capture the scale of this,” she wrote.
 “We’ve had to wait in 3 different stages of lines.”